peta LiLY

 Another version of the 'practice' answer might be: stick with training and have a few substantial failures, then you will have gained some more gravitas.
 It's natural for energy to run high when you are in a playful group and enjoying your first experience of learning clown.

 Another tactic - learn to interest yourself in the audience's experience more than you own.
 If factors conspire adversely, or if skill is lacking, laughter can evaporate from an audience as quickly as moisture in a desert.
 Practice humility.
 Keep your stakes high.
-When doing an exercise - aim to see the class audience as a real audience, not your classmates on the course.
+If you are in a course or workshop situation, when doing an exercise - aim to see the class audience as a real audience, not your classmates on the course.

 As the wonderful Avner the Eccentric says in his 15th principle: Be interested not interesting.